Jungle Drones: Can Indigenous drone projects in Latin America and the Caribbean be more sustainable?

 Also, Radjawali and Pye (2017) discuss the argument that Indigenous communities aren’t always homogenous groups, and therefore the practice of using drones is in itself a political one.
 Whoever is implementing these projects has to consider; who to include, who to exclude, and what/who to monitor.
 Therefore, the political ecology of Latin America and the Caribbean needs to be carefully considered as the problems across the region may seem similar, however, there are many different factors to account for, be it regional government’s policies or the resources in those areas.

 The region's projects surrounding drones and wider technologies such as Information communications technology have the space to learn from the projects in Asia and Australia.
 Some of the examples such as Indigital, run by Aboriginals peoples in Australia helping to educate others into their practices via a mobile application.
 Also, the Drone School, part of the Swandiri Institute in Indonesia, has given the intellectual property to indigenous communities who have mapped the Kapuas River.
 These are good examples of NGOs and academic institutes starting drone and technology projects and then handing them over to the communities once they’ve been established.
-This isn’t an ideal construct that may help indigenous communities in Latin America and the Caribbean draw inspiration and start-up grassroots movements with affordable consumer drones.
+This isn’t an ideal construct but may help indigenous communities in Latin America and the Caribbean draw inspiration and start-up grassroots movements with affordable consumer drones.

 Conclusion The connotations of drones as weapons for governments since 9/11, should be mirrored by indigenous communities for their own sustainable development.
 There’s currently a technological arms race happening across the world that draws these communities into the fight in order to survive.
 The major gaps in the research have been the failures to implement and create robust frameworks in order to give these tools to indigenous communities.
 Once this changes, knowledge can thus be culturally transmitted, and the information disseminated to appropriate policymakers who are responsible for the continuity of these development projects.